The Beatles: Rock Band: PromotionThe Beatles: Rock Band was first revealed on October 30, 2008, when Harmonix, MTV Games, and Viacom announced an exclusive agreement with Apple Corps, Ltd. to produce the standalone title. Prior to this announcement, industry rumours reported that both Harmonix/MTV Games and Activision were vying for the Beatles songs, the latter for the Guitar Hero franchise. The agreement was the result of 17 months of discussions. John Drake, PR spokesperson for Harmonix, stated that Apple Corps "respected and appreciated what Harmonix does creatively for rhythm games" as part of the success of the deal. Eversheds, the legal firm working for Apple Corps. for both The Beatles: Rock Band and the abandoned remake of Yellow Submarine by Disney, stated that it took six months to complete the complex agreements and paperwork over the copyrights, trademarks, and publishing issues. Viacom's deal with the Beatles' property owners includes royalties with a guaranteed minimum of $10 million and upwards of $40 million based on initial sales projections, an amount that chairman Martin Bandier of Sony/ATV Music Publishing has stated to be "not even comparable to anything that has been done before". The licensing of the Beatles' work for the game was considered a critical step in the later negotiations and availability of the band's songs on iTunes about a year after the game's release. A further complication arose about a year after the game's release; Chrysalis Group legally challenged EMI over a previous 1965 agreement whereby EMI would pay Chrysalis up to 1.5% of royalties on sales of the Beatles' records, and claimed that they were owed £500,000 for the two million units sold of The Beatles: Rock Band. EMI asserted that the video game format would not be covered under the concept of a "record" from the 1965 agreement.

 The game was released internationally on September 9, 2009.
-The game's release was planned to coincide with the release of the new, remastered CD versions of The Beatles albums.
+The game's release was planned to coincide with the release of the new, remastered CD versions of the Beatles albums.
 Footage from The Beatles: Rock Band was revealed for the first time on April 18, 2009, during Paul McCartney's performance at the Coachella Valley Music and Arts Festival.
 McCartney continued to utilize gameplay footage during his concert performances while touring during the months prior to the game's release.
-The game was formally showcased on June 1, 2009 at E3 2009.
+The game was formally showcased on June 1, 2009, at E3 2009.
 Presented by Harmonix at the beginning of the Microsoft press conference, Paul McCartney and Ringo Starr briefly took the stage to discuss the games.
 Yoko Ono and Olivia Harrison also made a brief appearance.
 The game's E3 demo booth was modeled as a recreation of Abbey Road Studios.

 The game's official website was revealed early in 2009, showing only images of the Abbey Road studios and the game's release date.
 Over time, images of the Beatles' favored instruments appeared in the studio as their game peripheral replicas were announced.
 On May 5, 2009, the website was updated to include general information and promotional media.
 Customers who pre-ordered the game from selected vendors received an access code to view exclusive images and media on the site before it was eventually made public.

-In August 2009, VH1 Classic aired music videos from the TV special Around The Beatles (1964), Help!
+In August 2009, VH1 Classic aired music videos from the TV special Around the Beatles (1964), the film Help!
 (1965), and a music video of the "Birthday" gameplay footage, promoting the launch of The Beatles Rock Band online store.
 This store was also launched by several segments held on the home shopping channel, QVC, for the game, the Beatles' remastered albums, and other related products; several Harmonix employees were present to demonstrate the game.

 A video advertisement for the game featuring the song "Come Together" premiered on August 28, 2009.
-The spot features a live action recreation of the iconic Abbey Road album cover; as The Beatles cross the road, a crowd of people follow, some of whom are carrying the game's controllers.
-The advertisement was directed by Marcel Langenegger, who worked with Apple Corps and Giles Martin to build an Abbey Road set at a Hollywood studio, and to blend archival footage of The Beatles into the video.
+The spot features a live action recreation of the iconic Abbey Road album cover; as the Beatles cross the road, a crowd of people follow, some of whom are carrying the game's controllers.
+The advertisement was directed by Marcel Langenegger, who worked with Apple Corps and Giles Martin to build an Abbey Road set at a Hollywood studio, and to blend archival footage of the Beatles into the video.
 Body doubles, vetted by the Apple Corps shareholders, appear in some shots.
 On September 8, 2009, Dhani Harrison appeared as a guest on The Tonight Show with Conan O'Brien to promote the game.
 Harrison and O'Brien (along with Tonight Show web manager Aaron Bleyaert and The Tonight Show Band member Mark Pender) performed the song "Birthday" at the close of the show.